CDRT/docs/dm/dm.md

 ![](../img/guides/dm/image14.PNG)
 </div>
-Sample report of what can be gathered using SSRS
+Example of what can be gathered using SSRS

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">

 ![](../img/guides/dm/image15.PNG)

+?> Sample report can be downloaded [here](https://download.lenovo.com/cdrt/docs/LenovoDockManager.zip).
+Update the Data Source properties for your environment.
 </div>